randyahx/airdao-soulbound-token/README.md

 ## Soulbound Token Standard (SBT)
-This can be found under /src/SoulBoundTokenStandard
+This can be found under /src/SoulBoundTokenStandard and competes for the **Soul Bound Tokens (SBT’s) on AirDAO** prize category.

 The contract is modelled after ERC721.sol but is non-transferable with reputation management.